bbc/tal/widgets/carousel.md

 * HidingStrip - Sets elements to visibility: hidden and opacity: 0 when they go out of view.

 If using these strips it is compulsory to set widget lengths before performing an alignment.

+As you can only have one strip at a time in any given carousel, it is not currently possible to have carousel that both wraps and culls.

+#### Navigators

+There are currently two navigators

+* BookenededNavigator (default) - Suitable for finite carousels where you cannot activate the index after the last or before the first
+* WrappingNavigator - Suitable for wrapping carousels where navigation should wrap from the start to the end and vice versa.

 ## Carousels in components
 It can be easy to make mistakes when integrating a carousel with a TAL component, especially when using data binding, as some operations (alignment, for instance) make no sense until after a carousel is built and ready.